 As you keep losing fat (and building muscle), your daily calorie expenditure and body fat percentage will keep changing.
 Adjust your calorie intake according to the changes in your body composition.
 You don’t need to overthink this.
 It takes only a minute to find out your body fat percentage and daily calorie expenditure.
 Weekly or even monthly adjustments to your diet will be more than enough to get you moving towards your goal of getting ripped with six pack abs.

-Six Pack Abs Diet Macros: How Much Protein, Fat, and Carbs Should You Eat to Get Ripped?
+Six Pack Abs Diet Macros: How Much Protein, Fat, And Carbs Should You Eat To Get Ripped?

 First, you need to eat your animal protein.
 Eating enough animal protein will accomplish a few things:

 - When you are building six pack abs, you need to keep your existing muscles and add muscle mass to your body.
-Protein is the building block of muscles so you need to eat your protein not only to retain your muscles while you are in a state of caloric deficit 4 but also to add muscle to your frame.
+Protein is the building block of muscles so you need to eat your protein not only to retain your muscles while you are in a state of caloric deficit4 but also to add muscle to your frame.

 - Training when you are eating fewer calories than you burn will be tough.
 Trust me, you will feel hungry.
 Protein is the most satiating macronutrient5.
 Eating more protein will make you feel less hungry.